 ROI calculations for marketing campaigns can be complex — you may have many variables on both the profit side and the investment (cost) side.
 But understanding the formula is essential if you need to produce the best possible results with your marketing investments.

-Note: You can download free ROI calculators from our new marketing management app.
 For step-by-step guidance on calculating ROI for a marketing campaign, check out our demo:

 For marketing ROI, the tricky part is determining what constitutes your “return,” and what is your true investment.
 For example, different marketers might consider the following for return: